-Note: at this time, e-prescribing in MD HQ does not currently allow for e-prescribing of compounded medications, or delegation of e-prescribing authority to staff members.
+Note: at this time, e-prescribing in MD HQ does not currently allow for e-prescribing of compounded medications.
 We plan to add this functionality in the future but, due to DEA regulations, delegation of controlled substances prescribing authority will continue to be prohibited.

 - Contact MD HQ - practices that joined before Feb.
 2018 need to first contact firstname.lastname@example.org to verify that the new ID proofing option is enabled for them.

 - Verify your User Information in the EMR - verify that your name, NPI number, and DEA number are correct in your User profile (under Admin > Manage > Users), and make sure you have an valid prescriber suffix in your profile.

 - ID Proofing - basic identity verification is required for all e-prescribing and takes ~5 minutes to complete.